wifinigel/wlanpi-wiperf/docs/mkdocs/docs/grafana_platform.md

 # Grafana Platform
 ![grafana_logo](images/grafana_logo.png){ align=right }
-Grafana is an open-source visualization tool that allows us to create reports around the data sent from wiperf probes to InfluxDB.
-It can integrates with a variety of data sources to query raw data and provides a wide variety of graphical report options - in our case, Grafana integrates with InfluxDB
+Grafana is an open-source visualization tool that allows us to create reports around the data sent from Wiperf probes to InfluxDB.
+It integrates with a variety of data sources to query raw data and provides a wide variety of graphical report options - in our case, Grafana integrates with InfluxDB so that we can report on the Wiperf-collected data.

 This guide does not cover all installation details of the software package, as these may be obtained from the official Grafana web site: [https://grafana.com/docs/grafana/latest/](https://grafana.com/docs/grafana/latest/){target=_blank}.
 Installation instructions are available for all major operating systems.
 Note that although Windows is supported, if you intend to install Grafana on the same platform as InfuxDB, Windows is not an option as InfluxDB v1.8 does not support Windows.